Southern Utah battles 11 COVID-19 outbreaks at long-term care facilities

 “It’s very concerning for us,” David Heaton, the public information officer for the Southwest Utah Public Health Department, said.
 “This is the most outbreaks that we’ve had in care centers yet during the pandemic, with eight in Washington County and three in Iron County.”

-Heaton advises those who have any contact with workers at these facilities to take extra precautions during this time, including those who may be asymptomatic.
+Heaton advises those who have any contact with workers at these facilities to take extra precautions during this time, including a significant portion of the community who who may be asymptomatic.
 The Centers for Disease Control and Prevention (CDC) currently estimates that up to 40% of current infections are asymptomatic.

 “That’s why we sometimes might have a false sense of security because we feel great and believe that we don’t need to be careful,” Heaton said.
 “That’s probably why some of these [COVID-19 cases] might be slipping through the cracks.”